-The Science Education Department (SED) conducts several programs designed to improve the teaching of precollege science and mathematics, partly through the use of examples from astronomy.
-These programs include the development of curriculum materials and standardized tests, the production of films and videos, research on the effect of precollege science courses on students' college science success, and the training of precollege educators.
-In addition, SED manages the "Un-iverse!
-Education Forum," a major education and outreach initiative designed to enhance the public's appreciation of current research on the structure and evolution of the universe.
+The Science Education Department (SED) conducts several programs designed to improve the teaching of precollege science, mathematics and technology, partly through the use of examples from astronomy and space science.
+These programs include the development of curriculum materials and standardized tests, the integration of its robotic telescopes into classroom projects, the production of films and videos, research on the effect of pre-college science courses on students' college science success, and the training of pre-college educators.
+Areas of interest include the development of innovative educational technologies, scientific visualizations, and research methodologies.